Jackbenfu/Pong-Unity/README.md

 - Web: https://jackbenfu.github.io/Pong-Unity/pong.html

 ## How to play
 You can play alone (wall mode) or with your opponent on the same computer.
 There is no AI nor online mode.
+For a full version of the game, try the [C++ version](https://github.com/Jackbenfu/Pong).